flowr-analysis/flowr/wiki/[Query] Dice.md

-_<span title="an overview of flowR's query API">Generated</span> from '[wiki-query.ts](https://github.com/flowr-analysis/flowr/tree/main/src/documentation/wiki-query.ts "src/documentation/wiki-query.ts")' on 2026-08-26, 11:43:20 UTC (v2.15.2), please do not edit directly._
+_<span title="an overview of flowR's query API">Generated</span> from '[wiki-query.ts](https://github.com/flowr-analysis/flowr/tree/main/src/documentation/wiki-query.ts "src/documentation/wiki-query.ts")' on 2026-09-05, 12:44:15 UTC (v2.15.8), do not edit directly._
 <h2 id="Dice Query">Dice Query&emsp;<sup>[<a href="https://github.com/flowr-analysis/flowr/wiki/Query-API">overview</a>]</sup></h2>

 Reduces the code to the parts that carry information from a given start point to a given end point.\